panyao/sodacloud/README.md

 When the AndroidSoda is initialized, a new thread is created.
 The network operation is conducted in the new thread.
 A callback is passed as parameter which handles the result of the network communication.
-The update of UI after network communication is always done on UI thread of Android. his is ensured by using @SodaInvokeInUi annotation.
+The update of UI after network communication is always done on UI thread of Android. his is ensured by using @SodaInvokeInUi annotation. [cool!]

 7.Use of the Soda annotations for interactions with the UI thread